Polished Floors Gloss Level Guide

 Another example of Low Sheen Finish

-Low sheen finishes are a more liveable choice for families with a busy lifestyle.
-Low floor maintenance, modern appearance and hiding minor dust are all the main attractions for this choice on polished timber flooring.
-It’s also a great option if you are a landlord of rental properties with polished timber floors.
+Low sheen finishes are low maintenance and a great choice for families with a busy lifestyle.
+They have a modern appearance and hiding minor dust are the main attractions for this choice on polished timber flooring.
+It's also a great option if you are a landlord of rental properties with polished timber floors.

 Full Gloss Finish

 There will always be the hard-core lovers of full gloss out there, that’s for sure.
 About ten to fifteen years ago it was the most popular choice of builders and home owners alike.

 Polished Timber Flooring In Full Gloss - What Are The benefits